SB 814 establishes a three-year pilot program for grants to local education agencies to purchase AI weapons detection systems for schools.

 Key Provisions

-- Establishment of a three-year pilot program for AI weapons detection systems.
+- Establishes a three-year pilot program for AI weapons detection systems.

-- Grants awarded to eligible local education agencies (LEAs).
+- Grants available to eligible local education agencies.

-- Focus on schools lacking existing AI weapons detection systems.
+- Targets schools without existing AI weapons detection systems.

 Latest Legislative Action